 - Have realistic expectations for breast lift improvement

 How Breast Lift Surgery is Performed

-Recovery is about two to four weeks.
+You can expect moderate discomfort of the breasts, which should gradually improve over 3-4 days.
+Swelling usually subsides after 3 weeks, but can occasionally persist longer.
+You may have bruising.
+It will be worst at 3-4 days post-op and may persist for up to 3-4 weeks.
+You will be advised not to raise your arms above your head for 3 weeks.
 Final results are long lasting, but will take a few months to appear as your breast shape and position continue to settle.
 Incision lines will be visible, but will fade over time.
 Maintaining a healthy weight and lifestyle will help maintain and prolong your results, though your breasts will still be affected by the natural aging process.

 Dr. Dawes views every consultation as a free-flowing give and take with the patient.
 He encourages any and all questions you may have about the procedure, its risks, and recovery.

 You’ll begin by describing what you dislike about your sagging breasts and how you’d like to see them change.
 This is important so Dr. Dawes can learn the specific areas you’d like to address, plus it gives him the chance to be sure your expectations are realistic.
 He will then examine your breasts.
 At this point he will describe the incision options, including which he thinks is the best approach for your unique situation.
 He’ll describe how the surgery works, followed by what you can expect during recovery.
 He’ll go over the risks involved.
 When your consultation is finished, whether you decide to move forward with surgery or not, the goal is for you to be an expert in what is involved with a breast lift.